DSACMS/iv-verify/README.md

 To run the linter locally, use `npm run lint`.

+## Branching model
+At this time, the application is in an early enough stage that we are using `main` and feature branches only.
+When we deploy to production or increase the number of contributors, this section will be updated to more closely align with `gitflow` branching style.

 ## Deploy
 1. Go to https://github.com/DSACMS/iv-verify/actions/workflows/deploy.yml
 1. Click "Run Workflow" button on the right